 Whooping cough does not cause long term lung damage.
 (Young babies who have been very ill with it might may be an exception).

 Some years ago people thought that whooping cough led to bronchiectasis, a condition in which the main air passages in the lungs become enlarged and distorted.
 This allows sputum to accumulate and fester, causing the sufferer to have a chronic productive cough and susceptibility to more severe lung infections and general debility.
-Most cases of bronchiectasis have probably not been caused by whooping cough, but by previous pneumonia.
+Most cases of bronchiectasis have probably not been caused by whooping cough itself, but by pneumonia complicating it.
 I do not know of any evidence that uncomplicated whooping cough causes bronchiectasis.

 Does not cause asthma.
 But asthmatics are more susceptible to whooping cough